 The purpose of required reporting is to identify suspected abused and neglected children as soon as possible so that they may be protected from further harm.
 Child Protective Services cannot act until a report is made.
-Consequently, as school personnel, you play a critical role in preventing any future harm to children.
+Consequently, as early childhood providers, you play a critical role in preventing any future harm to children.